sveltejs/svelte.dev/apps/svelte.dev/content/blog/2024-12-01-whats-new-in-svelte-december-2024.md

 I can't believe it's already the last newsletter of the year!
 So much has happened in the Svelte community - from two great Svelte Summits to the release Svelte 5 🎉

-As we look forward to the next year, let's dive into what's new in the past month...
+As we look forward to the next year and watch the Svelte team do [24 features in 24 days](advent-of-svelte), let's dive into what's new in the past month...

 ## What's new in Svelte